Revelation verse by verse

 “And another angel followed, saying, 'Babylon is fallen, is fallen, that great city,' because she has made all nations drink of the wine of the wrath of her fornication.”
 (NKJV)

-Many of the Gentile nations (Gentile believers) have been deceived into drinking the "Wine of Babylon's fornication."
+Many of Gentile believers have been deceived into drinking the "Wine of Babylon's fornication."
+More on this is revealed in detail in Revelation chapters 17 and 18.

 Revelation 14:9-10